 Servants were a vital part of every country house.
-Our image of them is based on the kitchens and other service rooms opened up in many National Trust houses and from period dramas such as Downton Abbey.
-Yet both provide a partial and sometimes distorted picture: we rarely consider the rooms in which servants lived and slept – our picture is dominated by their work, not the people.
+Our image of them is dominated by their work, based on the kitchens and other service rooms opened up in National Trust houses, and from period dramas such as Downton Abbey.
+Yet both provide a partial and sometimes distorted picture.
+We rarely consider the places where servants lived and slept, partly because these rooms are rarely open to visit.

 Making room for servants

 Servants often started their working lives as young children; they lived some distance away from their families and needed to be accommodated within the country house.